peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public bool GetUnsignedBit(
         PeterO.Numbers.EInteger bigIndex);

-Returns whether a bit is set in this number's absolute value.
+ Returns whether a bit is set in this number's absolute value.  <b>Parameters:</b>

-<b>Parameters:</b>

  * <i>bigIndex</i>: An arbitrary-precision integer.

 <b>Return Value:</b>

- `true`  if a bit is set in this number's absolute value.
+ `true` true if a bit is set in this number's absolute value.

 <b>Exceptions:</b>

  * System.ArgumentNullException:
 The parameter  <i>bigIndex</i>
  is null.

 <a id="GetUnsignedBitLength"></a>
 ### GetUnsignedBitLength